Nick Santora

-Nick Santora (born 1970) is an American screenwriter, producer, and author born in Queens, New York.
-He won the Best Screenplay of the Competition in the New York City Independent International Film Festival.
-He has also written for and/or produced The Sopranos, The Guardian, Law & Order, Prison Break, Lie to Me, and Scorpion and he created and executive produced Beauty and the Geek.
-Santora also co-wrote/created/executive produced the television series Breakout Kings.
-He served as executive producer and developer of Scorpion from 2014 to 2018 over four seasons.
+Nick Santora (born 1970) is an American writer, producer, and author.
+He has written for and/or produced The Sopranos, The Guardian, Law & Order, Prison Break, Lie to Me, and Scorpion, and created and executive produced Breakout Kings.

 Career

-Santora graduated from Columbia Law School and practiced law for six years before giving up a full-time practice to write and produce television.
+Santora graduated from Washington University in St. Louis before attending Columbia Law School and practiced law for six years before giving up a full-time practice to write and produce television.

 Santora also wrote and produced The Longshots, a film starring Ice Cube and Keke Palmer, and was a credited writer on the Lionsgate/Marvel Studios film Punisher: War Zone.

 Other work

 Santora's first novel, Slip & Fall, was selected by Borders Books Stores to be the debut novel for their newly created publishing division.
 It was a National Best Seller.
 His second novel, Fifteen Digits, was published in 2012 by Little Brown's suspense/thriller imprint, Mulholland Books.